Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Abstract

 \section{Abstract}

 In this paper, we address the problem of circumnavigation of a stationary target by a heterogeneous group comprising of $\textbf{n}$ autonomous agents, having unicycle kinematics.
 The agents are assumed to have constant linear speeds, we control only the angular speeds.
-Assuming limited sensing capabilities of the agents, in the proposed framework, only a subset of agents, termed as \textit{leaders}, know the target location.
+Assuming limited sensing capabilities of the agents, only a subset of agents, termed as \textit{leaders}, know the target location.
 The rest, termed as \textit{followers}, do not.
 We propose a distributed guidance law which drives all the agents towards the desired objective; global asymptotic stability (GAS) is ensured by using Zubov's theorem.
-The efficacy of the approach is demonstrated through both numerical simulations and hardware experiments on the TurtleBots utilising OptiTrack motion capture system.
+The efficacy of the approach is demonstrated through both numerical simulations and hardware experiments.